Esther Jolobala: Political career

 Jolobala is also a prominent opponent of the persecution of albinos.
 She has decried attacks and kidnappings of albinos, and criticized the Malawi Police Service for delayed or limited responses to crimes against albinos.
 In 2016, she introduced a bill which would increase the penalties of crimes against albinos, though the bill was not ultimately drafted by the Ministry of Justice.

 On 9 December 2019, during an argument with a Machinga District Commissioner regarding the distribution of water pumps, Jolobala grabbed the commissioner by the necktie and forced him against a wall.
 Jolobala was arrested and charged with breaching the peace the following day.
 In 2024, Jolobala was the UDF's spokesperson.
 Later that year, she gave a speech criticizing President Lazarus Chakwera, accusing him of ignoring the rule of law and stating that political interference was undermining Malawi's institutions.

-She was re-elected for Machinga East in 2025.
+She was re-elected for Machinga East in 2025 and she became the house's second deputy speaker.
+She spoke out at an event in Khadija Chunga's constituency where the Malawi Parliamentary Women's Caucus was joined by their opposite numbers in Zambia, Mozambique and Zimbabwe in May 2026.
+She called on her country's electors to create more women MPs noting that Patricia Kaliati was now serving her fifth term.